 That little hole in the sink?
 That has my back.
 It always has done.

-The days before tap checking OCD took over, there was never a flood.
+The days before tap checking took over, there was never a flood.
 And there probably won’t be.